Cheek by Jowl is the home theatre company of Nick Ormerod and Declan Donnellan.

-For that first London season Cheek by Jowl won the Laurence Olivier Award for Most Promising Newcomer in 1986, with more than half of the company's plays receiving Olivier awards.
-The company grew rapidly throughout the 1980s - creating 18 productions in ten years, touring across five continents and giving more than 1,500 performances.
-By 1990, The Independent could say that, "If there is one company to have influenced British theatre in the 1980s, it is Cheek by Jowl."
+For that first London season, Cheek by Jowl won the Laurence Olivier Award for Most Promising Newcomer, and for the rest of that decade most of the company's plays received Olivier awards.
+The company's reputation grew rapidly - by 1990, the Independent newspaper was able to say, "If there is one company to have influenced British theatre in the 1980s, it is Cheek by Jowl."

-The core of the Cheek by Jowl's repertoire has always been Shakespeare; by the time of The Tempest in 2010 the company had presented no fewer than 13 of Shakespeare's plays.
-Another of the company's principles has been to present major works of European drama, both in translation and their original versions.
-To date Cheek by Jowl has given the British premières of 10 European classics including The Cid by Corneille and Andromache by Racine, over three hundred years since they were first presented in Paris.
+The core of the Cheek by Jowl's repertoire has always been Shakespeare; by the time of The Tempest in 2011 Cheek by Jowl had presented no fewer than 13 of Shakespeare's plays.
+Another of the company's principles has been to present major works of European drama, both in translation and in their original versions.
+To date Cheek by Jowl has given the British premières of 10 European classics.
+Astonishingly this includes The Cid by Corneille and Andromache by Racine, performed by Cheek by jowl for the first time in England over three hundred years after they were written!

 Cheek by Jowl